Understanding the Ephesian Culture

 “A lengthy record of a second-century AD oracle gives Artemis Ephesia’s epithets in classic Homeric form and terms.
 She is “the virgin” (παρθένον, line 14), the “renowned, vigilant maiden” (line 12), and “Artemis the pure” (line 16).
 As the goddess who watches over childbirth, she is the “midwife of birth and grower of mortals” and the “giver of fruit” (lines 3–4).”
 (Baugh 2005:25) In lines 11 and 12 of this oracle, Artemis is described as a huntress indicating that by the second century AD she shared some traits with, and had been conflated with, the Greco-Roman Artemis/Diana.
-(In endnote 3 is possibly earlier evidence of this conflation.)
+(See endnote 3 also.)

 Christine Thomas (1998:85) has calculated that of all the references to Ephesus in ancient Greek literature, “fully one-third of the passages referring to Ephesus or things Ephesian refer to the goddess, her sanctuary, or her cult personnel”.
 Devotion and affection for Artemis is portrayed especially in the Ephesus-centred novels by Xenophon and Achilles Tatius.
 It is also attested to in the numerous devotional inscriptions.
 Ephesus has been well studied, and there is a wealth of ancient documents and inscriptions concerning the city that survive to the present day.
 Paul Trebilco (2004:11) has estimated that over 4000 inscriptions have been discovered on the site of ancient Ephesus.
 Writing a few years later, S.M.
 Baugh (2016) estimates that we have approximately 6000 inscriptions from Ephesus.